catb00mer/fluffer/readme.md

 ## 📜 Certificates

 ### Server
-Fluffer looks for the files `./key.pem` (private) and `./cert.pem` (public) at runtime.
-If they can't be located, a prompt appears to generate a key pair interactively.
+Fluffer looks for two files at runtime (`./key.pem` and `./cert.pem` by default).
+If they can't be located, a prompt appears to generate them interactively.

-There's currently no way to define an alternate path to your pem files.

 ### Client identity
 Gemini uses client certificates to facilitate identities.